chandyego84/tic-tac-go/README.md

 # Tic-Tac-Go

-Tic-Tac-Toe in Go with P2P connection
+Tic-Tac-Toe in Go with WebSocket connections